aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/protecting-and-unprotecting-workbooks/_index.md

 To prevent someone from accidentally or deliberately changing, moving, or deleting worksheets, you can protect workbook elements with or without a password.
 To protect a workbook's structure so that worksheets in the workbook can't be moved, deleted, hidden, unhidden, or renamed, and new worksheets can't be inserted, specify the ProtectionType as Structure.

-To protect Windows so that they are the same size and position each time the workbook is opened, specify the ProtectionType as Windows.
+To protect windows so that they retain the same size and position each time the workbook is opened, specify the ProtectionType as Windows.
 In this article, we show how to [protect](/cells/net/protecting-and-unprotecting-workbooks/) and [unprotect](/cells/net/protecting-and-unprotecting-workbooks/) workbooks using VSTO and Aspose.Cells for .NET to let you compare the two methods.

-Aspose.Cells works independently of Microsoft Office Automation and is developed to be easy to use and produce neat code.
+Aspose.Cells works independently of Microsoft Office Automation and is developed to be easy to use and to produce neat code.

 Protecting a workbook does not stop users from editing cells.
 To protect the data, you must protect the worksheets.